What is Carpal Tunnel Syndrome?

 Who is most likely to have it?

-Typically, women are more likely to have carpal tunnel syndrome than men.
-The peak age range for developing carpal tunnel is between 45-60, but it can affect people any time in adulthood.
+Typically, women are more likely to experience CTS than men.
+The peak age range for developing carpal tunnel is between 45-60, however it can affect people at any time throughout adulthood.

 - repetitive motion

 - tumor or cyst in the carpal tunnel